TheLongSentance/chatbot_conversation/README.md

 Configuration parameters:

 - `author`: The author of the conversation configuration.
-Not used in the running of the conversation but listed in transcript.md for record keeping purposes.
+Used in transcript.md for record keeping.
 - `conversation_seed`: The initial prompt to start the discussion.
 - `rounds`: Number of conversation rounds.
-- `shared_prefix`: Common instructions provided to all bots about conversation structure which forms part of the system prompt for each bot.
+- `shared_prefix`: Common instructions provided to all bots about conversation structure.
-  - Supports template variable `{bot_name}` which gets replaced with each bot's name from their configuration
+  - Supports template variable `{bot_name}` which gets replaced with each bot's name
   - Example: "You are {bot_name}" becomes "You are RogerFan" for the RogerFan bot
-- `first_round_postfix`: Instructions for the first round of the conversation which get appended to each bot's system prompt only for the first round of the conversation.
-This could be used to ask each bot to introduce themselves for example.
-This will be removed from each bot's system prompt at the end of the first round and the system prompt re-applied.
-- `last_round_postfix`: Instructions for the last round of the conversation which get appended to each bot's system prompt only for the last round of the conversation.
-This could be used to ask each bot to draw conclusions from the conversation for example.
+- `first_round_postfix`: Instructions for first round only (e.g., bot introductions).
+- `last_round_postfix`: Instructions for last round only (e.g., concluding thoughts).
 - `bots`: Array of bot configurations:
-  - `bot_name`: Display name for the bot (also used in shared system prompt templating)
+  - `bot_name`: Display name for the bot
   - `bot_type`: Model type (GPT, CLAUDE, GEMINI, OLLAMA)
   - `bot_version`: Specific model version to use
   - `bot_prompt`: Role-specific instructions for each bot
+  - `bot_params_opt`: Optional model parameters (may vary by model type):
+    - `temperature`: Controls randomness in responses
+      - Range of values typically 0.0 to 2.0
+      - Some models override this range (e.g. Ollama 0.0 to 1.0)
+      - Lower values: More focused, deterministic responses
+      - Higher values: More creative, varied responses
+      - Defaults to model-specific values if not specified
+    - `max_tokens`: Maximum length of generated responses
+      - Defaults to 300 if not specified
+      - Higher values allow longer responses but may use more API tokens

 ### Template Variables

-The `shared_prefix`, `first_round_postfix`, `last_round_postfix` and each `bot_prompt` all support the following template variable:
+The following strings support the `{bot_name}` template variable:

+- `shared_prefix`
+- `first_round_postfix`
+- `last_round_postfix`
+- `bot_prompt`

-- `{bot_name}`: Replaced with the bot's name from its configuration
+This variable is replaced with the bot's name from its configuration, allowing for personalized prompts and instructions.
-  - Used for example to suggest in `first_round_postfix` that each bot should introduce itself by name in their first contribution to the conversation.
-  - Used for making the system prompt more personalized to each bot at all stages of the conversation.

 ## Usage